 - a.
-Follow the relative concentration indication method basically using a digital dust meter to measure high levels of dust concentration near workers during the work that generates dust.
-The measurement point should be set at a location on the downwind side of the dust source where may be considered as having the highest dust concentration, and which has less impact on exhaust gas from heavy machines.
-Measure the concentration for every work which may generate dust. - b.
+Follow the relative concentration indication method, in principle, using a digital dust meter to measure high levels of dust concentration near workers during work that generates dust.
+The measurement point should be set at a location on the downwind side of the dust source, considered as possibly having the highest dust concentration, and which has less impact on exhaust gas from heavy machines.
+Measure the concentration for every work activity that may generate dust. - b.
 When several workers do the same task, select one worker from the group to measure. - c.
-Measure the concentration as closely to workers as possible, to the extent that it may not disturb their works and that safety for the measurer is secured.
+Measure the concentration as close to workers as possible, to the extent that it may not disturb their work and that safety for the measurer is secured.
 It is desirable that the measurer should measure at a close position to workers, carrying a digital meter if possible.
-In addition, there should be another measurement method, such that a worker wears LD-6N to measure the concentration if no safety problems arise.
+In addition, there should be another measurement method, such that a worker wears LD- 6N to measure the concentration if no safety problems arise.